Finding a suitable Chinese supplier is an art more than a science

-Finding a suitable Chinese supplier involves a process consisting of several steps, one of which is often an audit of the manufacturing facilities.
+How to find a suitable Chinese supplier is a process consisting of several steps, one of which is often an audit of the manufacturing facilities.

 Now, a few words of caution about audits.
-Some importers rely disproportionately on factory audits, since it looks scientific (a score is generally given to each candidate).
+Some importers rely disproportionately on factory audits since they look scientific (a score is generally given to each candidate).
 But it is not a good idea.

 My point is that the findings of factory audits might push you in the arms of a Chinese supplier that is not suitable for your company.

-• Second, they often work with large buyers who have encouraged them to reorganize according to standards such as the ISO 9,000 series… Upon which are based most factory audit checklists.
+- They often work with large buyers who have encouraged them to reorganize according to standards such as ISO 9001… Upon which are based most factory audit checklists.
 No wonder they get better evaluations!

 1. Significance